LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 This does NOT cost money.

-If Notion asks for money for Notion Premium you are most likely doing it wrong.
+If Notion asks for money for Notion Premium, you are most likely doing it wrong.

 If this is the case: ask for help on the telegram group.